Mario Draghi

 After Draghi's term as ECB President ended in 2019, he initially returned to private life.
 On 3 February 2021, in the midst of the COVID-19 pandemic in Italy, Draghi was invited by President Sergio Mattarella to form a government of national unity (Draghi Cabinet), following the resignation of Giuseppe Conte.
 After successful negotiations with parties including the League (Lega - Salvini Premier), the Five Star Movement (M5S), the Democratic Party (PD), and Forza Italia (FI), Draghi was sworn in as prime minister on 11 February, pledging to oversee effective implementation of COVID-19 economic stimulus.
-Draghi has been rated highly in public opinion polls in Italy during his time as prime minister; at the end of his first year in office Politico Europe ranked him as the most powerful person in Europe and The Economist named Italy as "Country of the Year", singling out Draghi's leadership as central to its nomination.
+Draghi was rated highly in public opinion polls in Italy during his time as prime minister; at the end of his first year in office Politico Europe ranked him as the most powerful person in Europe and The Economist named Italy as "Country of the Year", singling out Draghi's leadership as central to its nomination.

 On 14 July 2022, the M5S revoked support to Draghi's coalition government regarding a decree concerning economic stimulus to offset the energy crisis.
-On the same day, despite having largely won the confidence vote, Draghi announced his resignation as prime minister, which was rejected by President Mattarella.
-On 21 July, Draghi resigned for a second time following the failure of the confidence vote to pass with an absolute majority due to the withdrawals of M5S, Lega, and FI.
+On the same day, despite having won a confidence vote, Draghi announced his resignation as prime minister, which was rejected by President Mattarella.
+On 21 July, Draghi resigned for a second time following the failure of a confidence vote to pass with an absolute majority due to the withdrawals of M5S, Lega, and FI.
 On the same day, President Mattarella accepted the resignation and Draghi remained in office as caretaker prime minister.
 He was succeeded by Giorgia Meloni on 22 October 2022.

 Early life and education

 Mario Draghi was born in Rome in 1947 to an upper-class family; his father Carlo, who was born in Padua, Veneto, first joined the Bank of Italy in 1922, and later worked for the Institute for Industrial Reconstruction (IRI) and for the Banca Nazionale del Lavoro; while his mother, Gilda Mancini, who was born in Monteverde, Campania, near Avellino, was a pharmacist.
 He is the eldest of three children including Andreina, an art historian, and Marcello, an entrepreneur.
 When he was 15 years old, his father died; at 19, his mother died.

 Draghi studied at the Massimiliano Massimo Institute, a Jesuit school in Rome, where he was a classmate of the future chairman of Ferrari, Luca Cordero di Montezemolo, the future prefect and civil servant Gianni De Gennaro and the future television presenter Giancarlo Magalli.
 In 1970, he graduated with honours in economics at the Sapienza University of Rome, under the supervision of Keynesian economist Federico Caffè; his graduation dissertation was titled "Economic integration and the variation of exchange rates".
 In his dissertation, Draghi was particularly critical of Luxembourg Prime Minister Pierre Werner's remarks that European monetary union was "premature".
-Draghi went on to earn a PhD in economics from the Massachusetts Institute of Technology in 1977, this time with a dissertation titled "Essays on economic theory and applications", under the supervision of Franco Modigliani and Robert Solow.
+Draghi went on to earn a PhD in economics from the Massachusetts Institute of Technology in 1977.
+His dissertation was titled "Essays on economic theory and applications", completed under the supervision of Franco Modigliani and Robert Solow.